mqtt/mqtt.org/_sites/software.md

          <img src="{{ 'assets/img/software/emq.png' | relative_url }}" class="software-logo" alt="EMQX Logo">
          <div class="panel-item-description"><a href="https://www.emqx.com/en/products/emqx"><h3>EMQX</h3></a>
             <a href="https://www.emqx.io/">EMQX</a> is a fully open source, highly scalable, highly available distributed MQTT messaging broker for IoT, M2M and Mobile applications that can handle tens of millions of concurrent clients.<br/>
-            Starting from 3.0 release, EMQX fully supports MQTT V5.0 protocol specifications and backward compatible with MQTT V3.1 and V3.1.1, as well as other communication protocols such as MQTT-SN, CoAP, LwM2M, WebSocket and STOMP.
+            Starting from 3.0 release, EMQX fully supports MQTT V5.0 protocol specifications and is backward compatible with MQTT V3.1 and V3.1.1, as well as other communication protocols such as MQTT-SN, CoAP, LwM2M, WebSocket and STOMP.
 The 3.0 release of the EMQX can scaled to 10+ million concurrent MQTT connections on one cluster.
             <a href="https://twitter.com/EMQTech">@EMQTech</a>
          </div>
       </div>